How to Report Crypto on Taxes – Easy Guide for the US [2023]

 Here’s how to calculate your crypto gains and losses on a trade:

-- Determine the sales proceeds on the trade: Let’s imagine that Bitcoin rose to $60K, and you decide to sell it.
+- Determine the sales proceeds on the trade: Let’s imagine that Bitcoin price rose to $60K, and you decide to sell it.
 If you sell the 1 BTC you have, your total sales proceeds will be $60K.

 2. Complete your Crypto Tax Forms